changesets/action/.changeset/quick-spoons-smile.md

 "@changesets/action": patch
 ---

-Update bundled Changesets prereleases so prerelease exits open a version pull request.
+Fix support for prerelease exits using the new `.changeset/pre` layout.